9 Different Types of Violins and Their Uses

 They also featured flatter fingerboards and bridges than modern violins.
 In appearance, Baroque bows were bent outwards, giving them the impression of a launching arrow.

-Many artists prefer performing in a baroque manner using an old-type violin and a classic baroque bow.
+Many artists prefer performing in a baroque manner using an old violin and a classic baroque bow.

 4. Pre-Baroque Stringed Instruments